 Furthermore, night lighting of a high intensity has the potential to disrupt the hunting, roosting, and nesting behavior of wildlife that occupy this sensitive habitat area.
 Sensitive species, such as the Cooper's Hawk, a very localized and uncommon breeder in coastal Southern California, were observed in the area of the subject site and have been identified through biological surveys.
-As a result, Special Condition Ten (10) reduces the disruptive effects that night lighting can have on the wildlife occupying these sensitive habitat areas, by restricting outdoor night lighting to the minimum amount required for safety.
+As a result, Special Condition Nine (9) reduces the disruptive effects that night lighting can have on the wildlife occupying these sensitive habitat areas, by restricting outdoor night lighting to the minimum amount required for safety.
 In addition, in order to lessen impacts on the surrounding sensitive species, Special Condition Two (2) also requires fencing along the property boundaries of the site to be of a design that is permeable to wildlife Additionally, Special Condition Seven (7) addresses future development by ensuring that all future development proposals for the site, which might otherwise be exempt from review, would require prior review so that potential impacts to this sensitive habitat area may adequately be considered.
-Lastly, Special Condition Nine (9) requires the applicant to record his offer to dedicate and therefore permanently preserve 1.1 acres as open space on the subject site to the north of De Butts Terrace, thereby maintaining the biological integrity of this portion of the subject site.